Even without their Russian stars, the Capitals are rolling. Up next: Zdeno Chara’s former team.

 “We are facing some adversity and some challenges, missing guys due to covid protocols and due to injuries, but there’s also some guys stepping up and playing big roles and filling those spots and playing well,” Chara said.
 “I’m not surprised by that.
 I think this team has big potential, and we’re just trying to do our best.”

 With Samsonov sidelined, the Capitals have turned to rookie Vitek Vanecek, who has impressed during this four-game stretch.
 The 25-year-old Czech is 4-0-2 in six starts this season.
-He spent five years in the minors before getting his shot to make the Capitals’ roster this season.
+He spent five years in the minors before getting his shot to make the Capitals’ roster.

 “He’s been really good,” Laviolette said.
 “Vitek’s given us a chance to walk away with points in games.
 This is the perfect example of opportunity being given to somebody and that person making the most of it.
 Everybody gets opportunity at some point, and from there it’s what you do with it, and he’s certainly made the most of his opportunity.”